 Tip

-Models like Qwen 3 and DeepSeek-R1 offer advanced reasoning capabilities with visible thought processes, making them particularly effective for complex MCP tool workflows.
+Models like OpenAI GPT-OSS, Qwen 3, and DeepSeek-R1 offer advanced reasoning capabilities with visible thought processes, making them particularly effective for complex MCP tool workflows.

 This integration enables developers to quickly prototype and test tool-enhanced AI interactions, bringing the power of external systems and capabilities directly into your Spring AI conversations through the Model Context Protocol.